ISS Transit

 SELECTION

-generates transit predictions for the International Space Station
+By default the program generates transit predictions for the

 The program requires satellite orbital Two Line Elements (TLE)

 to accurately generate a prediction.
-By default the TLE files are
+By default the TLE files for the ISS are

 downloaded from the CelesTrak supplemental TLEs web page.

-There is also an option to generate TLEs
+There is also an option to generate ISS TLEs

 from the Ephemeris State Vector data downloaded from the NASA website.